strikeraryu/query_police/README.md

 ### Logger

 Add the following line to your initial load file like `application.rb` to add logger.
-Logger will analyse all quries and log the analysis
+Logger will analyse all queries and log the analysis
 ```ruby
 QueryPolice.subscribe_logger
 ```